erri120/lotus/README.md

 If you created a sexy character or just wanna have some fun screenshotting stuff, you might want to use some pose mods.
 I have opted to use [Poser Hotkeys SE](https://www.loverslab.com/files/file/5132-poser-hotkeys-se/) instead of [Poser Hotkeys Plus SSE](https://www.nexusmods.com/skyrimspecialedition/mods/17743) because I could not get that one to work...

 Anyway: Installed are [GomaPero Poses](https://www.loverslab.com/files/file/4917-gomapero-poses-se/) and [Shocky's Poses Pack](https://www.loverslab.com/files/file/5134-shockys-poses-pack-se/).
 I stripped all spells, rings and whatnot from the plugins and merged them into `Poser - Merged.esp`.
 Check [Poser Hotkey MCM](#poser-hotkeys) for the hotkeys and [Adding Poser Mods](#pose-mods) if you want to add more poses.

+Do note that the pose mods are disabled by default because they had some funky incopatibilities with other mods.

 Links: